 Don't neglect one of Cornell's most interesting political collections:

 - Includes over 2,000 images of ballots, bric-a-brac, broadsides, buttons, cartoons, maps and charts, pamphlets, parade items, posters, prints, ribbons, sheet music, songbooks, textiles, trinkets, and garments that document American presidential campaigns since George Washington's.

 - A number of items are featured in an online exhibition: Get Out the Vote!
 Campaigning for the U. S. Presidency.

 - Original material is housed in the Division of Rare and Manuscript Collections in the Carl A. Kroch Library.

 Politics on TV

-The Living Room Candidate - American presidential campaign commercials from 1952-2004, search by year, political issue, presidential candidate, and more.
+The Living Room Candidate (Museum of the Moving Image)- American presidential campaign commercials from 1952-2004, search by year, political issue, presidential candidate, and more.
 View commercials via streaming media (available through Real Player or Windows Media)